-Kristen Bell and everything else about HBO Max’s new ‘Gossip Girl’
+Kristen Bell: Everything to know about HBO Max’s new ‘Gossip Girl’ reboot

 The streaming wars are in full swing, bingewatcher.
 Protect your bank account and prepare for a load of new exclusive content.
 While the next couple months will be dedicated to the brawl between Disney+ and Netflix, even more services are preparing to head into the fray.
 The major debut will be HBO Max, which is the service for Warner Bros. media in all shapes and forms.